jhower786/imathas_web_guide/index.md

           <img class="livepollimg" src="./img/Writing Question pic 7 .png" alt="sample picture" > <br>
           Be sure to attend to the settings, in particular the four indicated here: <br>
           <img class="livepollimg" src="./img/Writing Custom Questions Settings pic.png" alt="sample picture" > <br>
+          In "Description" write how you wished the question to be named.
+Under "Use Rights" allowing modificiatons by others permits them to permanenlty alter commands, wording, and settings to your question.
+Do adjust the library under "My library assignments" depending on where the want to question to be kept. <br>
           </ol>
         </div>
     </li>